nantrinh/postit_app_walkthrough/lesson_1/helpful_notes_and_tips.md

-# The Active Record way says to keep intelligence out of the databases. [link](https://guides.rubyonrails.org/active_record_migrations.html#active-record-and-referential-integrity).
+### The [Active Record way](https://guides.rubyonrails.org/active_record_migrations.html#active-record-and-referential-integrity) says to keep intelligence out of the databases.
 Is it best practice to do this?

 Chris:
 No, but Railsy companies would be ok with this.